The student loan refinance marketplace has changed considerably over the last decade.

 If you live in the Midwest or Northeast where Citizens Bank has a number of branches, you have the convenience of visiting an actual location to discuss your student loan issues and questions.

 Citizens is also among the very best in terms of interest rates offered.
 Like SoFi, they have earned a reputation for consistently offering low rates and often being the company that ends up offering the best rate to the customers who take the time to shop around.

 A Key Difference

 Having a cosigner means that person is also obligated to pay back the debt.
 This involvement can complicate matters from a financial and personal perspective.
-For this reason we strongly encourage borrowers to not involve a cosigner in this process.
+For this reason, we strongly encourage borrowers to not involve a cosigner in this process.

 If you visit their website, one of the assumptions on the interest rate offerings is that the borrow has a cosigner.
 While the presence of cosigners may help them keep rates competitive with all of the new lenders, we think borrowers should focus on loans that do not require a cosigner.

-Making a Choice
+Making a Choice Between SoFi and Citizens

 Ultimately, these two companies are close enough that if you are debating between the two, it is probably best to just apply to both and find out who offers a better rate.

 Check the rate you qualify for with SoFi here.

-Check your rate with Citizens here.
+Check your rate with Citizens and several other student loan companies here.